Trelissick Park Group logo

 Bait stations sometimes provide a home for visitors (Leopard slug this time).

-Bait Safe station in action (for possums only, rats need not apply).
+Bait Safe station for possums only.
 These stations use pellet bait.

 Mustelid trap (DOC200)